brightspot/react-examples/introspection-query-management/README.md

 ### 2. Apply the rule to an endpoint

-For an introspection query rule to take effect, it must be applied to an endpoint by overriding the endpoint's `getIntrospectionQueryRule()` function and returning a new instance of the introspection query rule class.
+For an introspection query rule to take effect, it must be applied to an endpoint by overriding the endpoint's `getIntrospectionQueryRule()` method and returning a new instance of the introspection query rule class.

 ```ts
 getIntrospectionQueryRule(): IntrospectionQueryRule {